Carbon Sequestration Potential

 Magnesium rich ultramafic rocks are found throughout Aotearoa New Zealand.
 When exposed to CO2, these rocks chemically react and form new carbonate minerals, permanently binding the CO2 in the resulting rock.

-This is a natural process called carbon mineralisation, but can be accelerated using proven methods already adopted in Europe.
+This is a natural process called carbon mineralisation which can be accelerated using proven methods already adopted in Europe.
 We believe carbon mineralisation has the potential to play a pivotal role in Aotearoa NZ’s transition to a sustainable, net-zero-carbon future.

 Rock samples from our permit areas have been sent to laboratories where they are being subjected to various mineral carbonation tests.
 The lab data combined with conventional exploration methods for reservoir definition, will allow us to identify suitable sites for trial in situ carbon mineralisation.